linatl/oscp-enumscript/README.md

 nmap --> for port scanning and scripting engine

-gobuster and ffuf --> for web directory busting
+gobuster and dirb --> for web directory busting

 seclists --> for wordlists